Intelligent Transportation System (ITS) is another futuristic feature that represents technological innovation in transportation.

 4. Reducing environmental pollution

-Reduced traffic congestion due to optimized vehicle routes leads to reduced environmental pollution.
+This way, environmental pollution can be reduced.
 Improved fuel efficiency reduces emissions, and proper traffic management also helps reduce noise pollution.

-For companies wanting to sell an ITS in Indonesia, Type Approval Certification Services for ICT Products are available to assist with this process.
-This service includes preparing technical and legal documents, conducting required testing, ensuring compliance with regulations, helping companies streamline the certification process, and giving consumers confidence in certified products.
+For companies wishing to sell intelligent transportation system products, Dimulti, as a Type Approval Service, can assist with this process.
+Our services include preparing technical and legal documents, conducting necessary testing, ensuring compliance with national regulations, and helping companies streamline the certification process.
+[UN]